Pancho/towersofcards/mechanics.md

 Basic attributes:

-* Range
+* Range (discrete, in fact a whole state machine can (and should) be compiled for each combination of tower and slot)
 * Rate of fire
-* Damage type
+* Damage type (only one by default, (de)buffs can change that)
   * Physical/Kinetic
-  * Fire (Also causes maybe dot?)
+  * Fire (Also causes maybe dot?).
+Fire should cause dot.
+  * Acid (The old ones splash)
   * Cold (Slows targets?)
-  * Electric?
+  * Electric? sure: a different kind of aoe.
+  * Laser (strong, slow rate of fire, armor piercing)
 * Projectile type
   * Direct - pewpew!
   * Splash - shoots projectile that damages all units in an area
   * omnidirectional - Wave eminates from the tower outwards and damages all in radius

 There are several possibilities for targeting.
-* Nearest to the tower
+* Nearest to the tower (this should be a slider of values - preference: closest, farthest, none)
-* Nearest to the base
+* Nearest to the base (does this make sense?
+What about the towers which are too far?
+And most will be :))
-* Strongest attacker
+* Strongest attacker (this should be a slider of three values - preference: strongest, weakest, none)

+Not sure whether two types of preferences (no matter what options the player has) would work.
+This could complicate things design-wise, balancing.
+It sounds awesome, but it could be a problem.

 Towers target the first attacker that enters its range.
 It keeps on firing on it until it's out of range or is destroyed.
 It selects the new target with the targeting heuristic.

 Targeting heuristic could also be a attribute of the tower?
+This is overengineering :) But is an interesting idea though.

 Examples: